g-w1/blog/_drafts/writing-a-compiler.md

 }
 ```

 The analyzer also modifies some of the ast nodes and adds the variables declared in them to them.
 This helps the code generator.
 I did not use an intermediate representation since I am not doing any code optimisation, but it seems *really* interesting.
 Ill definitely look into it in the future.
 Maybe for zig's self-hosted compiler.

-*Code Generation* // TODO arrays

-> Note: This section assumes you have an understanding of how the stack works in assembly.
+I actually came up with the exact same method of adding `Option<_>` fields to the Awt that would be mutated by the Analyser as Tristan Hume did when [writing his compiler](https://thume.ca/2019/04/18/writing-a-compiler-in-rust/) without even knowing it!
+His blog post actually was the origional thing that inspired my interest in compilers, but I didn't understand a lot of it.

+**Code Generation**

 This was the hardest part by far to implement.
 That will make it more fun to talk about!

 I have a struct `Code` that tries to mirror assembly with sections.
 It has `text` and `bss`.
 These each have `instructions` which is a `Vec<String>`.
 In hindsight, it would have been simpler to just have a `String` instead of `Vec<String>` for storing the code.

 > Note about optimisation: In the actual compiler, I am not worried about optimisation.
-I may worry about this later, but I have heard that "premature optimisation is the root of all evil".
 This is why I use types like `String` and `Vec` that are heap allocated a lot.
 The compiler is still pretty fast, I assume this is because the lack of optimisation in the generated code and the fact that it is ~1.3 pass (I count sorting the Ast as .2 and removing `_start` if compiling for a library as .1).

 Then I just loop over the Ast and do code generation.
-The actual code is boring, so Ill just tell you about the interesting parts.
 The part that I found the *most* interesting was stack allocation.
 It took me about a week to think of an algorithm to impliment this.
 First of all, stack allocation is used where the data is deallocated after it goes out of scope (when the function or if statement ends).
 It is actually so difficult that I have to keep track of the stack pointer offset in code.
 The general algorithm looks something like this:

 1. At the time of allocation, insert into a `HashMap<String, u32>` (lets call it `initalized_vars`) the name of the var, current stack pointer - the place of the var that is initialized in all the vars that were initialized in that block.
 ```rust